cfereday/charlottebrf.dev/simplified/src/projects.md

 ---
 title: 'Projects'
 layout: 'layouts/projects.html'
-description: 'Here are some highlights from my projects.
+description: 'Here are some highlights from my personal projects.
 Check out my Github for the full lowdown.'
 ---